mberaz/CsQueryString/README.md

 this is a simple to handle query strings in c#

+(if you need to to this in JS, check out the cs version at https://github.com/mberaz/JsQueryString)

-to start add the using QueryStringHandler;
+to start add the following using to start of the file: using QueryStringHandler;

 you can use it in static mode just like this